Lifestyle | Tips & Techniques

 Image Source: GoMacro

 This bar contains many recognizable low FODMAP ingredients.
-Peanut butter chips are not listed on the Monash app, but most of their ingredients are.
-Cocoa butter is also not listed on the app, but it is contained within dark chocolate, which has been given a pass by Monash.
-By careful label reading and extrapolation we can make an educated assessment that this would be low FODMAP and a good snack bar to try.
+Brown rice syrup, peanut butter, and coconut sugar, puffed rice, and peanuts, for instance, can easily be looked up in the apps.
+Cocoa butter is also not listed on the app, but it is a pure fat (which means it contains no FODMAPs).
+By careful label reading and extrapolation, we can make an educated assessment that this would be low FODMAP and a good snack bar to try.

 As always, go slowly and try foods that are new to you in small amounts and see how you tolerate them.
 You can become your own best advocate – and shopper – with some attention to detail.